johnantonn/landmarks-app/README.md

 - Parse

 More details about the various frameworks/packages utilized by the app can be found in *package.json*.

+### Components

+The application consists of models, components and services.
+More specifically, the basic component tree structure is as below:

+- header
+- homepage
+- guest
+  - landmarkList
+  - landmarkDetails
+- admin
+  - dashboard(landmarkList)
+  - dashboardDetails(landmarkDetails)
+- page-not-found

 ## How to run the Application